angela-d/brain-dump/networking/datto-troubleshooting.md

 Post-setup:

-- While attempting to pair an agent-based setup, the following error appears in **Event Viewer > Custom Views > Administrative Events**:
+- While attempting to pair an agent-based setup, the following error appears in **Event Viewer > Custom Views > Administrative Events** and the Datto service continuously crashes when attempting to pair:
   > The certificate received from the remote server has not validated correctly.
 The error code is 0x80092013.
 The SSL connection request has failed.
 The attached data contains the server certificate.

     - Click on the Details tab